Senior Member of the Technical Staff

 Dr. Goldenson’s interests broadly construed are in the use and transition of empirical analytic methods to guide the development, maintenance, and acquisition of software-reliant systems.
 His work over the years has focused on modeling performance and quality outcomes of such systems, improving the practice of measurement and analysis, and the impact and transition of related engineering technologies.

 Recent work includes early cost estimation in the presence of uncertainty, calibration of expert judgment, systems engineering effectiveness, software architecture, statistical methods to ensure data quality, and requirements analysis.
-Related interests are in survey research, experimental design, the visual display of quantitative information, the quantitative analysis of textual information, tools to support collaborative processes, and the visual display of quantitative information.
+Related interests are in survey research, experimental design, the quantitative analysis of textual information, tools to support collaborative processes, and the visual display of quantitative information.
 He also has been instrumental in organizing a series of eight workshops since 2008 on advanced measurement & analytical methods bringing together leading experts in the field.

 Goldenson has published numerous papers and made many presentations over the course of his career.
 He serves on the editorial board and as an associate editor for the Journal of Software: Evolution and Process, and he is a member of the editorial board for the CSIAC Journal of Cyber Security and Information Systems.
 He continues to serve on the program committees for the yearly International Conference on Software and Systems Process and the International SPICE Conference on Process Improvement and Capability dEtermination in Software, Systems Engineering and Service Management.